Q3 2020 Survey Results

 By Alyssa Parado

 Thanks so much for your support and feedback in the latest survey.
-This quarter we are funding three projects $9,000 each.
-You can apply for funding, applications are open until 28th July 11:59pm PST.
+This quarter we are funding four projects $9,000 each.
+You can apply for funding, applications are open until 11th November 11:59pm PST.

 There were 60 respondents to our Q3 2020 survey.
 The highlights are presented below.

 What areas of Clojure would you like to see improvement in?

 The main things our members were interested in:

 - Error Messages